moccalotto/kaos/_brainstorms/ever-dungeon.md

 ## Taxes

-The tax system is quite simple; there is none.
-However, all land must be leased from the city government.
+There are no sales- or income taxes as such, but all land must be leased from the City.
 The price of leasing a building varies greatly depending on the price, location and condition of the building.
 The price also varies depending on the purpose the lease.
 For instance, leasing a building with the purpose of common housing is cheaper than leasing it to be used as a public house - at least in certain areas.
-The city council can designate an area to be used for a given purpose.
-If you lease a property to be used for anything other than that purpose, your lease will be higher.
+The city council can designate an area to be used for a given purpose; if you lease a property to be used for anything other than that purpose, your lease will be higher.
 The leaseholder can get a rebate if she refurbishes the building.
 The city may also provide some financing for such purposes.

 The most expensive type of lease is the type where you lease a building with the only purpose of living in it yourself.

-The City also have other sources of revenue such as the cranes and elevators that transport people and goods to/from the Dungeon.
+The City also levies the use of cranes and elevators that transport people and goods to/from the Dungeon.

 The most complicated parts of the city monetary infrastructure is the guild system.
 The guilds basically take a cut of every transaction, and they do what they can to ensure that as many transactions as possible take place before goods from the Dungeon reach the common citizens.
 Some amount of corruption has infected this system.
+To make it even more complicated, the City does not have to pay any guild taxes when it purchases goods and services from any guild member;
+this means that there is quite a lot of paper work going on.

 ## The People